 During the eighteenth century, France was not as vigilant as it could or should have been regarding the management of its North-American colonies.
 The motherland had considerable problems of its own that culminated in the French Revolution (1789 – 1794).

 Yes, there were battles, the most significant being the Battle of the Plains of Abraham, in Quebec City.
 It took place on 13 September 1759.
 The British won, but the battle claimed the life of Major-General James P. Wolfe (2 January 1727 – 13 September 1759).
-As for Louis-Joseph de Montcalm-Gozon, Marquis de Saint-Veran (28 February 1712 [O.S.
-17 February 1712] – 14 September 1759), he was mortally wounded.
+General Wolfe was 32.
+Louis-Joseph de Montcalm-Gozon, Marquis de Saint-Veran (28 February 1712 [O.S.
+17 February 1712] – 14 September 1759) was mortally wounded and died a day later.
+He was 47.
 There were sufficient men on both sides, but “many of the French were ill-trained militia,” not “regulars.”
 In other words, the French were not in a position to fight Major-General Wolfe’s professional soldiers.[i]

 C. W. Jefferys (1869 – 1951)